stelios9t/HPA-with-Argo-Rollouts-in-Kubernetes/README.md

 Integrate Horizontal Pod Autoscaler (HPA) to scale the app based on CPU usage.

-Argo Rollouts to replace standard Deployments and provide canary-style deployment with pause/set-weight logic.
+Argo Rollouts to replace standard Deployments, provide canary-style deployment with pause/set-weight logic and enable automated rollback on failures.

 Prometheus + Grafana stack for real-time monitoring.